Stazer/autonomouscabs/website/website.md

 To fulfill our goals we implemented three main algorithms: path following, collision avoidance and cab provision.

 #### Path following
-The pathfollowing algorithm can be broken down into 5 steps:
+The path following algorithm can be broken down into 5 steps:
 1. Reading the BGRA image from a webots message and removing the alpha channel
 2. Convert the BGR image to a grey scale image
 3. From the grey scale image create a black and white image
     - If the grey value of a pixel is above a certain threshold mark it as white otherwise as black